keboola/connection-docs/manipulation/transformations/sandbox/index.md

 - Memory is limited to 8GB.
 - The UI only allows tables to be loaded to Sandbox.
 Loading input files and transformation script is supported only by the [API](http://docs.provisioningapi.apiary.io/#reference/credentials-async-actions/create-credentials-async).
-- Sandboxes will be deleted after 5 days.
+- Sandboxes will be deleted after 5 days unless extended.
 - Adding data to existing sandboxes is not supported yet.

 ### Jupyter Notebook Sandbox